constantineedie26-star/The-Planet-s-Prestige-Phishing-Email-Investigation/README.md

 ---

-**Built with curiosity, integrity, and a passion for cybersecurity.**
+**Built with curiosity, integrity, and a passion for SOC Analysis.**

 </div>